parallelscore/face_docker/kenechi_ojukwu/README.md

 ### Note: Most of the faces appear to be blurry due to:
 1. The fast motion of the camera.
 2. The faces of the audience are small (distant in most cases).
-3. Motion from the players.
+3. Fast motion of the players.